-High in protein, just three ounces of light tuna contains enough protein for a meal.
-Plus, canned tuna is deemed a "best choice" on the Monterey Bay Aquarium Seafood Watch's sustainability list.
-However, if you're choosing albacore tuna (aka white tuna) over light tuna, know that it contains more mercury, so you'll want to avoid eating albacore more than once a week, per the Harvard T.H.
+High in protein, one can of light tuna contains enough protein for a meal.
+Plus, canned tuna is deemed a "best choice" for sustainability on the Monterey Bay Aquarium Seafood Watch list.
+Try choosing light tuna over albacore tuna (aka white tuna) because it contains less mercury, per the Harvard T.H.
 Chan School of Public Health.

-Try it mixed in White Bean Tuna Salad for a five-minute lunch or fold the fish into scrambled eggs for a protein boost at breakfast.
+Try it mixed in a salad for a quick lunch or fold the fish into scrambled eggs for a protein boost at breakfast.